-This page lists some of my projects in computer graphics and media technology.
-Focus is often put on visualization and simulation.
+This page lists some of my projects in computer graphics and media technology from the years of me studying at Linköping University.
+These are both course projects and free time projects.

 With the help from OpenGL it is possible to simulate particle systems on the GPU.
 I'm using the method of rendering to 2D textures on the gpu which holds the attributes accelerations, velocities and positions.
 Then I can sample from the textures to "render" the next time step and to three more textures and solving an ODE to get the particles positions depending on the forces applied to them.
 Then these textures are swapped and the process repeats (the process is called ping ponging).
 This requires one shader program for each attribute (acceleration, velocity and position) and one shader program to actually render the particles.